 Additionally, the redder the tomato, the better because lycopene accumulates during ripening.
 That means that pale, store-bought tomatoes that are picked too early have less lycopene than vine-ripened tomatoes.

 Eating fresh fruit is an important part of a balanced diet.
 It’s also possible that it may lower your risk of prostate cancer.

 Some examples of citrus fruits to consider trying out are:

 It’s important to note that grapefruit can interact with some types of medication.
 If you take prescription medications and are unsure whether you can have grapefruit, be sure to talk with your doctor first.

-A nutrient called isoflavones has been linked to a reduced risk of prostate cancer.
-Isoflavones are found in:
+A nutrient called isoflavones has been linked to a reduced risk of prostate cancer in at least one small

 - alfalfa sprouts

-Decades of studies suggest that indulging a serious coffee habit is linked to a decreased risk of fatal prostate cancer:
+Many of us enjoy a nice cup of joe in the morning.
+But did you know that indulging a serious coffee habit is linked to a decreased risk of prostate cancer?

 This describes a dose-response relationship between prostate cancer and coffee.
 That means the effect on prostate cancer goes up or down with the amount of coffee you drink.
-These effects may not extend to someone who only grabs an occasional cup.
+However, these effects may not extend to someone who only grabs an occasional cup.

-The chemicals cafestol and kahweol have well-known cancer-fighting abilities.
-Researchers believe these chemicals are trapped when coffee runs through a paper filter.
+The chemicals cafestol and kahweol have cancer-fighting abilities.
+The researchers believe these chemicals are trapped when coffee runs through a paper filter.
 Boiled coffee may allow these cancer-fighting chemicals to stay in your daily brew.